 Faceted ceiling geometry rises to a fourteen-foot-tall glazed wall that offers a dramatic scale change from the Victorian interior of the existing house.
 Despite this large window, skylights were added deep into the room, capturing sun throughout the day and bringing light into the centre of the home.
 The addition acts as a deep breath that feeds the otherwise dark and narrow house beyond with light and air.

 Typically, when modern additions are added to the back of Victorian homes, something we affectionately call the Toronto Mullet, it is the lower level that is fully glazed, often as a kitchen extension or family room.
 Here this typology is flipped, and the fully glazed room hovers above a solid base.
 At grade, a simple volume adds a family room with a walk-out connection to a deck beyond.
 At once both soaring and grounded, this project shows the possibilities afforded when working within Toronto’s dense fabric of historic homes.

-Photos by doublespace
+Photography by doublespace